Personalized Additive Modeling for Multi-level Federated Learning: Related Works

-\textbf{Personalized FL.} Personalized FL \cite{tan2022toward, wu2023personalized, baek2023personalized, xu2023personalized, yao2022fedgcn, jiang2022test} aims to learn many optimal local models simultaneously. pFedMe \cite{t2020personalized} uses Moreau envelopes as clients’ regularized loss functions, decoupling personalized model optimization from the global model.
-Ditto \cite{li2021ditto} optimizes the global and local models in a bi-level manner and incorporates a regularization term to relate the two tasks.
-Additionally, there are methods that personalize parts of the models.
-In \cite{tan2021fedproto}, clients share personalized prototypes for each class. \cite{collins2021exploiting} personalizes the head layers for each model, while \cite{li2021fedbn} personalizes the batch normalization layer.
+\paragraph{Personalized FL.} Personalized FL \citep{wu2023personalized,yu2024understanding,tran2025privacy,chen2025fedal,li2026survey,chen2026fedmerge} aims to learn client-optimal models simultaneously. pFedMe \citep{t2020personalized} uses Moreau envelopes to decouple personalized optimization from the global model.
+Ditto \citep{li2021ditto} optimizes global and local models in a bi-level manner with regularization.
+Other methods personalize parts of the model, such as prototypes \citep{tan2021fedproto}, head layers \citep{collins2021exploiting}, or batch normalization layers \citep{li2021fedbn}. \citep{yi2024fedmoe} uses personalized gates to combine global and local representations.
+Many PFL methods can be interpreted as two-level sharing (global + client), while FeMAM extends this view to a general multi-level hierarchy.\looseness=-1

+\paragraph{Multi-level structured FL.} A few works relate to multi-level ideas in FL \citep{m2024personalized,li2025csahfl}. \citet{kim2022multi} treat networks of different depths as different levels and align outputs across levels. \citet{guo2024dynamic} regularize prototypes across multiple levels. \citet{zhang2024multi} combines separate modules to utilize resources at different levels.
+Compared with these designs (often tied to specific architectures or fixed pipelines), FeMAM provides a general additive modeling view that can flexibly incorporate different level-wise FL strategies.

-\textbf{Additive Modeling.} The concept was first introduced in \cite{agarwal2020federated}, where the local model is treated as a residual to the global model. \cite{ma2023structured} applies additive modelling on clustered FL by integrating a global model and cluster models.
-In \cite{li2023federated}, local models are added to global models, allowing the local model to complement features that the global model lacks.
-However, current methods typically employ a fixed two-level additive structure, which limits their capacity to approximate arbitrary structures of Non-IID across clients.
+\paragraph{Additive modeling in FL.} Additive modeling was introduced in \citep{agarwal2020federated}, where the local model is treated as a residual to the global model. \citep{ma2023structured} applies additive modeling to clustered FL by integrating a global model and cluster models. \citep{li2023federated} adds local models to global models to complement missing features.
+These methods typically employ a fixed two-level additive structure, while FeMAM generalizes additive residual composition to \emph{multiple} levels to approximate richer structured non-IID patterns.\looseness=-1